devdogio/RucksackDocs/APIDocs/Collections/CollectionSlot.md

 ## Using a custom slot in a collection

 To use your new [Collection](Collection.md) slot on any collection we'll have to tell the collection to generate new slots with our new type.

 > Note that generating new slots will wipe all data from the collection.

-> Note that [Layout Collections](LayoutCollection.md) requre the slot to implement the `ILayoutCollectionSlot<T>` interface instead of `ICollectionSlot<T>`.
+> Note that [Layout Collections](LayoutCollection.md) require the slot to implement the `ILayoutCollectionSlot<T>` interface instead of `ICollectionSlot<T>`.

 ```csharp
 var collection = new Collection<ItemDefinition>(10);